softprops/json-env-logger/README.md

  <details><summary>So what are the tradeoffs of json_env_logger then?</summary>
 <p>

-Glad you asked. `env_logger` has some opinion defaults, some of which you might not like.
-An example, it logs to stderr by default.
+Glad you asked.
+It depends on `env_logger` which has some opinionated defaults, some of which you might not like.
+For example, it logs to stderr by default.
 You might play for team stdout.
 The good news is that json_env_logger exposes its interfaces for overriding those opinions.

-Some features of `env_logger` `json_env_logger` doesn't use and those bring in extra transitive dependencies.
+Some features available in `env_logger` `json_env_logger` doesn't use and those bring in extra transitive dependencies.
 We're aware.
 Luckily they are all behind `env_logger` feature flags and `json_env_logger` turns them all off!
-The only transient dependency is then just `log` which you already have :)
+The only transient dependency is then just `log` which you already have if your doing any sort of logging:)
 </p>
 </details>
 &nbsp;

 <details><summary>I have more questions</summary>
 <p>

  That's not technically a question but ok.
 Ask away by [opening a GitHub issue](https://github.com/softprops/json-env-logger/issues/new).
 Thanks!
 </p>
 </details>